-This month’s featured spice is one of my most used dried spices, Cayenne Pepper!
+This recipe’s featured spice is one of my most used dried spices, Cayenne Pepper!
 I love the bright color, subtle spicy kick, and added health benefits.
 I find myself sneaking it into smoothies, hot chocolate, and especially spice blends!
 It makes each dish more interesting and fun.

 There are two things that dads love when grilling – spice rubs and sauces.
 Especially, when made by their loved ones.
 While I may be known for my sauces, I also understand the importance of bringing a dry flavor profile to grilled dishes, via a good flavorful spice rub.
 When grilling outdoors it is best to keep things simple and easy.
 This spice rub provides stress relief to its user, so they only need focus on the grilling process.
 It’s a wonderful crowd pleaser as it’s perfect for the grill master or cooking novice.